kljr/SpringboardDDEV/README.md

  `composer install` This will update your drush and bash configuration without asking.

 3. Now you're ready to create Springboard instances.
-Run `sbdd-make` (or scripts/sbdd-make.sh).
-Follow the prompts to install the projects you defined in the yaml config.
+Run `sbdd-make [project_name]`

-After the initial install, if you want to create additional Springboard sites, update local.config.yml with your new project info.
-Then run `sbdd-make` (or scripts/sbdd-make.sh).
+    Alternatively, you can copy `example.local.config.yml` to `local.config.yml` and modify it.
+Define projects following the example project definitions.
+Don't use the names of any pre-existing DDEV projects. run ``sbdd-make` without any arguments.

 ## What does Springboard DDEV do?